SebastianDrynda/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

+To reduce overfitting I decided applying the regularization techniques  [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)).
+Dropout is applied between the dense layers with a dropout rate of 20%.
-I decided not to modify the model by applying regularization techniques like [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) or [Max pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Max_pooling_shape).
-Instead, I decided to keep the training epochs low (not more than 10 epochs).
-Furthermore the model was trained and validated on different data sets to ensure that the model was not overfitting.
+Furthermore, I decided to keep the training epochs low (not more than 10 epochs) and to train the model on different data sets to ensure that the model was not overfitting.
 In addition to that, I split my sample data into training and validation data.
 Using 80% as training and 20% as validation.

 #### 3. Model parameter tuning